Welcome to Ride For Schools 2015

 Each school district has its own challenges, so each will use the donations they receive differently; some will use the money for teacher salaries to support smaller class sizes, other districts will use their donations to help support programs like homework clubs and summer school, others may buy new textbooks or computers.
 However they choose to allocate the donations, all will use the money to benefit our children by improving their education.

-The options for schools districts to donate to in Ride For Schools 2013 are Beaverton, Hillsboro, Forest Grove, Tigard / Tualatin, and Sherwood.
+The options for schools districts to donate to in Ride For Schools 2015 are Beaverton, Hillsboro, Lake Oswego, Portland, Tigard / Tualatin, and Sherwood.

 The 25 mile route is relatively flat with a total of 460 feet of climbing over the length of the course.
 Riders will pedal past farmlands and orchards along country roads as they head out of Beaverton and into Hillsboro.
 This is sure to be a fun ride, and a great way to support your local schools.

 The 40 mile route is the more challenging ride.
 It has 1640 feet of climbing with some rolling hills and a level 4 climb up Holly Hill.
 Riders will pedal past farmlands and orchards along country roads as they head out of Beaverton, into Tigard, along the outskirts of Sherwood, and into Hillsboro before returning.
 This is sure to be a great ride for those that like to be challenged, and a great way to support your local schools.

 Help spread the word, by posting this downloadable poster at your work

 See route map here.

 Please join other concerned cyclists for a day of fun in the saddle while supporting this great cause!